ishuah/ishuah.github.io/_posts/2019-09-24-preact-rails-gem--preact-integration-for-ruby-on-rails-.markdown

 Let’s start with the SimpleButtonComponent, defined as such:
 {% highlight js %}
-  import { h, Component } from "preact"
+  import { h, Component } from “preact”

   class SimpleButton extends Component {
     render (props, state) {